kyma-project/community/guidelines/add-new-component-docs.md

 The `docs/manifest.yaml` file specifies the order of documentation topics on the website.
 If you do not include the component in this file, it doesn't show on the UI.

 The `docs-build.yaml` file specifies all documentation topics needed for building Docker images.
 Every item must have the `name` field specified, which represents the name of the Docker image for a topic.
 The final image name is followed by a `-docs` suffix.
-If the new component directory is equal to the image name, you don’t have to specify it.
+If the name of the new component directory matches the name of the image, you don’t have to specify it.
 Otherwise, add an additional `directory` property.

 Example 1:
 ```